Modern Slavery Statement

 • A mandatory e-learning module for all staff on how to tackle and spot modern slavery.

 We have procedures and guidance in place that contribute to ensuring that our suppliers understand our values and ethics in relation to modern slavery.
 These requirements are incorporated in PSAA’s contract terms and specify a supplier’s contractual obligation concerning modern slavery.
+As part of our contract monitoring procedures we review each supplier’s modern slavery statement each year.

 Our policies